yoyyyyo/nftsync/README.md

 # nftsync
-create modified without transferring the original token (for use with services such as Twitter Blue)
+create modified/derivate/whatever NFTs without transferring the original token or having to approve anything (for use with services such as Twitter Blue)

 examples are available in the [examples](examples/) folder